huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 Integrating the Hub with your library provides many benefits, including:

 - Free model hosting for you and your users.
-- Built-in file versioning - even for very large files - made possible by [Git-LFS](https://git-lfs.github.com/).
+- Built-in file versioning - even for huge files - made possible by [Git-LFS](https://git-lfs.github.com/).
-- All public models are powered by our lightning fast [Inference API](https://api-inference.huggingface.co/docs/python/html/index.html).
+- All public models are powered by our lightning-fast [Inference API](https://api-inference.huggingface.co/docs/python/html/index.html).
-- In-browser widgets allow users to directly interact with your hosted models.
+- In-browser widgets allow users to interact with your hosted models directly.

-This tutorial will help you integrate the Hub into your own library, so your users can benefit from all the features offered by the Hub.
+This tutorial will help you integrate the Hub into your library, so your users can benefit from all the features offered by the Hub.

-Before you begin, we recommend you create a [Hugging Face account](https://huggingface.co/join).
-This will create a namespace from which you can manage your repositories and files.
+Before you begin, we recommend you create a [Hugging Face account](https://huggingface.co/join) from which you can manage your repositories and files.

 ## Installation